Common questions about the National Student Government Summit.

 7. Can you help me find a roommate at the conference hotel?

 Yes!
 If you are looking for a roommate, write firstname.lastname@example.org.
 Please include your name, gender, e-mail, arrival and departure date, and any special requests.

 8. Will I need a rental car?

 Also, DC is very commuter friendly, so you can take the Metro just about anywhere.
 Taxis also are plentiful.
-Uber is a cheaper alternative to taxis.

 9. What is the best way to get to the hotel?

-The easiest and cheapest way is to take the D.C.
+The cheapest way is to take the D.C.
 Metro from Reagan National Airport.
 The Metro is also available from Dulles International Airport, but you have to connect with a bus first that will take you to a Metro stop.
 See Travel and Directions.